GuyApooye/MatthewTech-Plugin/README.md

 # MatthewTech-Plugin
 Recreates the GregTech mod as a plugin.
-Thought I don't want to get permission for the GregTech brand (Because of my bad coding skills and laziness), so i called it MatthewTech, based a meme i saw on r/feedthememes .
+Thought, I don't want to get permission for the GregTech brand (Because of my bad coding skills and laziness), so i called it MatthewTech, based a meme i saw on r/feedthememes .